SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

     - Postcodes

-!!! question "Explain the behavior of our users (activity across a time perido)?
+!!! question "Explain the activity of our users (activity across a time period)?
 Segment it based on our categorical features such as ages, devices, gender, and postcodes."

     - Daily
     - Hourly